-Andrew Hunt is a Lecturer in Economics and the programme lead for Plymouth's suite of undergraduate economics degrees..
+Andrew Hunt is a Lecturer in Economics and also the programme lead for Plymouth's suite of undergraduate economics degrees..
 He is a fellow of the Higher Education Academy and has been Certified as Management and Business Educator by the Chartered Association of Business Schools.

 Andrew joined Plymouth University in 2011 having previously held research and lecturing positions at Durham and Northumbria Universities.
 Andrew’s research interests include regional economic modelling & accounting and small firm formation & growth.

-Andrew has undertaken research and consultancy for a widerange of organisations including the North East and North West Developmentagencies, the Department for Education, the Department for Environment, Food and Rural Affairs, the Tyne and Wear City Region and various local government organisations.
+Andrew has undertaken research and consultancy for a widerange of organisations including the North East and North West Development agencies, the Department for Education, the Department for Environment, Food and Rural Affairs, the Tyne and Wear City Region and various local government organisations.
 Much of this research has involved the development of bespoke economic modelling tools to address specific research questions, for example the economic impact of the public sector cuts outlined the Comprehensive Spending Review upon the North East of England, the wider economic benefits of moving households out of fuel poverty and the commercial property demands generated by economic development scenarios.
-In the research area of entrepreneurship he is exploring the influence that business premises have upon small firm performance and the role played by high quality premises in reducing resource and legitimacy barriers faced by entrepreneurs and their firms.

-Andrew currently holds a Senior Research Fellow position at St Chad’s College, Durham University and is an active member of the North East Regional Information Network.
-He is also an external examiner for the Economics department at the University of the West of Scotland.
-Andrew’s current teaching includes modules in Econometrics, Macroeconomics and Public Policy.
+Andrew currently holds a Senior Research Fellow position at St Chad’s College, Durham University.
+He has also acted as an external examiner for the Economics department at the University of the West of Scotland and the University of Plymouth.

 Roles on external bodies